eliemichel/LearnWebGPU/getting-started/first-color.md

 ### Drawing process

-To understand the notion of *Swap Chain*, we need to know a little more about how the window's surface is drawn.
+To understand the notion of **Swap Chain**, we need to know a little more about how the window's surface is drawn.

-First, the render pipeline does not draw directly on the texture that is currently displayed, otherwise we would see pixels change all the time.
+First, the render pipeline **does not draw directly on the texture that is currently displayed**, otherwise we would see pixels change all the time.
 A typical pipeline draws to an off-screen texture, which replaces the currently displayed one only once it is complete.
 We then say that the texture is **presented** to the surface.

-Second, drawing takes a different time than the frame rate required by your application, so the GPU may have to wait until the next frame is needed.
+Second, drawing takes a **different time** than the frame rate required by your application, so the GPU may have to wait until the next frame is needed.
 There might be more than one off-screen texture waiting in the queue to be presented, so that fluctuations in the render time get amortized.

-Last, these textures are reused as much as possible.
+Last, **these off-screen textures are reused** as much as possible.
 As soon as a new texture is presented, the previous one can be reused as a target for the next frame.
 This whole texture swapping mechanism is implemented by the **Swap Chain** object.

 ```{note}
 Remember that the GPU process runs at its own pace and that our CPU-issued commands are only asynchronously executed.
 Implementing the swap chain process manually would hence require a lot of boilerplate, so we are glad it is provided by the API!